 As the first official charity partner of Minor League Baseball’s Copa de la Diversión™ (“Copa”) Hispanic fan initiative, the Lupus Foundation of America (LFA) developed the ¡Adiós Lupus!™ outreach campaign with the goal of increasing lupus awareness and reducing the time to diagnosis among Hispanics and all MiLB fans.

-During select Copa games during the 2020 season, the LFA’s national network of advocates are teaming up with MiLB and participating Copa teams to support the ¡Adiós Lupus!™ platform with public address announcements, in-game promotions and the distribution of LFA educational resources to help people navigate the challenges of this complex and devastating disease.
+During select Copa games during the 2019 season, the LFA’s national network of advocates teamed up with MiLB and participating Copa teams to support the ¡Adiós Lupus!™ platform with public address announcements, in-game promotions and the distribution of LFA educational resources to help people navigate the challenges of this complex and devastating disease.

 Hispanics are two-to-three times more likely to develop lupus, and experience worse health outcomes from the disease.